 I don’t think this is cause for celebration but the Statistician General’s figures clearly show that we are doing less badly than South Africa as a whole.

 The expanded definition of unemployment, which includes people who have stopped looking for work, reveals a similar picture.
+Many people who are laid off are starting to apply for unemployment illinois.
 The National figure for the last quarter is 36.3% while the corresponding figure for the Western Cape is significantly lower at 24.8%, once again the lowest in the country.

 The figures are surprising as agriculture is one of our most important industries and one would expect a decline in a severe drought year like the one we are experiencing now.